Modifying gravity with the Aether: an alternative to Dark Matter: Cosmology

 where $H \equiv \frac{\dot{a}}{a}$, the dot denotes differentiation with respect to $t$, and, following \cite{CL}, we define $\alpha = c_{1}+3c_{2}+c_{3}$.

-Note that now ${\cal K}$ is negative, unlike the nonrelativistic limit encountered above.
+Note that now ${\cal K}$ is negative, unlike the non-relativistic limit encountered above.
 This means that the dynamics of static, spherically symmetric systems on the one hand and of relativistic cosmologies on the other probe completely different branches of ${\cal F}$.
+The modified Einstein's equations now become: